pingcap/docs/tiup/tiup-mirror.md

 > **Note:**
 >
-> If you use `tiup mirror set...` on the machine where you use `tiup mirror clone`, the next time you use `tiup mirror clone...`, the machine clones from the local mirror, not the remote one.
+> If you run `tiup mirror set...` on the machine where you run `tiup mirror clone`, the next time you run `tiup mirror clone...`, the machine clones from the local mirror, not the remote one.
 Therefore, you need to reset the mirror by running `tiup mirror set --reset` before updating the private mirror.

 Another way of using a mirror is to use the `TIUP_MIRRORS` environment variable.
 Here is an example for running `tiup list` with a private repository.